typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/eslint-plugin-typescript.md

 ---
-name: eslint-plugin-typescript
+name: '@typescript-eslint/eslint-plugin'
-about: Report an issue with the eslint-plugin-typescript package
+about: Report an issue with the '@typescript-eslint/eslint-plugin' package
 title: ''
 labels: 'package: eslint-plugin, triage'
 assignees: ''